 There is one test for the Sale module, which is written late in the first term.
 The test will be out of 15 marks.
 The test will contain questions equivalent to that which may be found in the June examination, and will require the students to apply their knowledge to solve a legal problem.
 The test is compulsory.
-It is likely that this will be done through the Quiz function on RUconnected.
-Further arrangements will be communicated in due course due to the fluid covid situation.
+Further arrangements will be communicated in due course about the form this will take due to the fluid covid situation, but at the time of preparing this document the Faculty's intention is to have closed-book tests in a physical venue.